 Founded in the last quarter of 2011, Bakwa is a literary magazine where urgent and intelligent discussions on the state and direction of literary and cultural production take place.
 The dearth of critical and creative writing being its impetus, Bakwa’s approach is high-end creative writing and nonfiction, which is urgent and experimental in nature, while being at the same time a mirror of writing from Cameroon and the African continent and its diaspora..

-submissions are currently CLOSED
+submissions are currently OPEN

 We accept unpublished fiction, non-fiction, poetry, reviews, photography, cartoons etc. Submissions must be sent as an attachment including a short biography and picture if available.

 (Creative)Non-fiction: we accept essays, articles, travel writing, memoirs, collages etc. Between 2,000 words to 7,000 words.
 We do not accept scholarly articles.

 Poetry: send 4 -8 poems of any length and style.
 For translated poems, make sure that they are accompanied by the originals.

 Reviews: we are looking for thought-provoking and insightful reviews about contemporary books, music, movies and other forms of art.
 Word count: Between 750 words to 3,000 words.